-The second line says that the yin attributes of honesty, intuition, inner depth, and flexibility come naturally and do not need to be learned or rehearsed.
+The second line says the yin attributes of honesty, intuition, inner depth, and flexibility come naturally and do not need to be learned or rehearsed.
 Possessing these qualities is fortunate.

 The fourth line shows a closed purse or bag.
 The quality yin may involve restraint.
 Although this closes off new possibilities, it also prevents misfortune.

 The fifth line shows a yellow garment, which implies a humble and honorable person.
 This is fortunate.

 The sixth line shows fighting dragons, sending yellow blood to the earth and purple blood to the sky.
 This is the right conclusion of affairs.